ApeWorX/ape-ganache/README.md

 npm install --global ganache
 ```

-After that, you can use the ``--network ethereum:development:ganache`` command line flag to use the ganache network (if it's not already configured as the default).
+After that, you can use the ``--network ethereum:local:ganache`` command line flag to use the ganache network (if it's not already configured as the default).

 This network provider takes additional Ganache-specific configuration options.
 To use them, add these configs in your project's ``ape-config.yaml``:

 ```yaml
 ganache: